stevenpencle/D6-LOA/README.md

 ### Angular Client Application

-The Angular Client Application is responsible for rendering the user interface of the application appropriately based on the user context and data state (workflow), handling all user interactions, managing the state of the application data in scope, and interfacing with the server application's APIs .
+The Angular Client Application is responsible for rendering the user interface of the application appropriately based on the user context and data state (workflow), handling all user interactions, managing the state of the application data in scope, and interfacing with the server application's APIs.
 The client application uses _NPM_ as the standard package management service.

 #### Client - Bootstrapper